ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 ## Issue

-Projects usually do not want to use low-level APIs, `KDB`, however is untyped and not really high-level.
+Projects usually do not want to use low-level APIs.
+`KDB` and `KeySet` is useful for plugins and to implement APIs but not to be directly used in applications.

 ## Constraints

 1. should be extremely easy to get started with
 2. should be very hard to use it wrong
-3. all 3 APIs should work together very nicely
+3. all high-level APIs should work together very nicely
    - same principles
    - same API style
    - same error handling